-In this entry we will see how to create animations with only JavaScript which can become a great resource when carrying out our developments; creating animations with JavaScript is simpler than it seems and to make it more interesting, this API is integrated with the Canvas API, which increases its versatility and simplicity in use.
+In this post, we will see how to create animations using only JavaScript, which can become a great resource when performing our developments; creating animations with JavaScript is simpler than it seems and to make it more interesting, this API is integrated with the Canvas API which increases its versatility and simplicity of use.

 Remembering “classic” animations in JavaScript